Desvart/ts-jest-cucumber-esm-template/README.md

    The order of the extensions is important since the last ones will override the first ones.
 Here we specifically request prettier rules to override eslint-airbnb configuration.

+   In Webstorm, don't forget to deactivate the IDE option that "Reformat on action" (CTRL+ALT+L) based on Prettier since it will only use Prettier rules and not the ESLint + Prettier setup configured above.
+Instead, you should go to the `package.json` file and in the Jest configuration section, make a right click and select "Apply ESLint Code Style rules".
+By doing so, the IDE will ensure those are the rules checked automatically and applied when asking for an autoformatting of the code.

 4. Set up ESLint and TypeScript to work together

    Ref.: [Webstorm - Linting Typescript](https://www.jetbrains.com/help/webstorm/linting-typescript.html)